 Some career highlights:

 - being accepted as a participating artist into the ‘Art Journey-Portraits and Figures’ hardcover book, an international publication produced by the American publishers North Light Books.
 The book is a collection of portraits by artists chosen from all over the world.

 - appearing in the French publication “The Art of Watercolour” magazine

 - featured artist in the May 2019 Australian Artist Magazine

-- one of my works “The Vanishing” has also been chosen to appear in “Splash 21”, a publication also by North Light Books and due for release in late 2020.
+- one of my works “The Vanishing” has also been chosen to appear in “Splash 21”, a publication also by North Light Books, released in late 2020.

 I love to paint and draw people and animals, I find portraits one of the most challenging subjects, but also the most rewarding.
 To capture the essence of someone in a painting is extremely satisfying.
 I find it no different with animals.
 It is the nuance of expression or emotion that I search to find, capture and communicate.